Perkedel/CVR_Stuffings/README.md

 Perkedel and affiliates condemn highly, the act of partializing feature sets under micro-transactions or any similar system, as well as basically paywalling assets.
 If you have any questions, let us know, under DM Prefix `CVR_PAID_ASSET_CONCERNS`.

+### Discord Exclusive Downloads

+Per Archive Protocol established on 2023, It is now forbidden to place assets under exclusive download behind join guild, for especially with Discord, to join over 100 servers / guild **requires nitro / premium subscription**.
+Therefore all assets, updated newer, and even any version locking assets will be unignored and all employees have been instructed to unignore & forbid ignoring these kinds of assets.

+It is forbidden to place assets under login requirement.

+> Paid (Actively on sale) assets are still forbidden to be unignored, due to strength of Earth people mental warfare & artileries.
+There shall no be provocation allowed at this time.

 #### Sauces

 - https://youtu.be/wyonsFb14zE?si=_59YKO556UHurZJI